ComplexSecurity/knowledge-base/docs/frameworks/hadoop.md

 Hadoop is an open-source software framework for storing and processing large datasets in a distributed computing environment.
 Developed by the Apache Software Foundation, Hadoop is designed to scale up from single servers to thousands of machines, each offering local computation and storage.
-It is a key technology in the field of big data analytics and [[cloud computing]].
+It is a key technology in the field of big data analytics and [cloud computing](../cloud/cc.md).

 Hadoop includes the Hadoop Distributed File System (HDFS), which allows it to store data across multiple machines, providing high aggregate bandwidth across the cluster.